mikeizbicki/ucr-cs100/assignments/hw/hw5-oss/tutorials/githubvim/README.md

 ---

 [![Alt text for your video](http://img.youtube.com/vi/qjJ3nIcExhE/0.jpg)](https://www.youtube.com/watch?v=qjJ3nIcExhE)
-* Learn the many wys to use deletion in VIM
+* Learn the many ways to use deletion in VIM
 * Learn secrets that'll enable you to effectively delete single to multiple items faster